Channer-K/sequelize-auditing/README.md

 ## Test

 Use `npm test` to run the tests.
-Use `npm cover` to check coverage.
+Use `npm run cover` to check coverage.

 Requires a database called `sequelize_auditing_test` without password yet.